* China July crude imports at third-lowest this year

 * Washington introduces new sanctions against Iran

-* Measures to include Iran's oil sector from November (Updates prices, adds analyst comment, adds LONDON to dateline)
+* Measures to include Iran's oil sector from November (Updates with comment, refreshes prices)

-SINGAPORE/LONDON, Aug 8 (Reuters) - Oil prices steadied on Wednesday despite relatively weak Chinese import data as the market remained supported by falling U.S. crude inventories and the introduction of sanctions against Iran.
+LONDON, Aug 8 (Reuters) - Oil prices fell on Wednesday, following Chinese import data that highlighted an ongoing slowdown in demand from previously avid buyers, although evidence of falling U.S. crude inventories and the introduction of Iranian sanctions helped stem losses.

 Shipments into the world's biggest importer of crude came in at 36.02 million tonnes last month, or 8.48 million barrels per day, rising from 8.18 million bpd a year earlier and just up on June's 8.36 million bpd, customs data showed.